Page cover

 Bulk Import/Add Customers

 Supply’d makes it easy to import large numbers of customers from a spreadsheet.
-To ensure the data is imported correctly, there are three specific templates you will need to use:
+To ensure accurate data import, you need to use three specific templates:

 Customer Data